In this article, we will discuss the steps necessary to clean and descale your Cuisinart coffee maker.

 More Coffee Maker Descaling See: How To Descale A Keurig

 After following these steps, your appliance should be free of calcium scale and vinegar taste.
-If you do still smell or taste vinegar, run your appliance with clean water again.
+If you do still smell or taste the vinegar, run your machine with clean water again.

-This should take care of the problem.
+This should take care of your Cuisinart coffee maker problem.
 You can use these basic instructions to remove calcium scale from any appliance that uses water.